Meet Our Team

 Diabetes Research: Affliliate Faculty

-The UF Diabetes Institute team is collectively one of the most dynamic programs in the United States.
+The UF Diabetes Institute team is collectively one of the most comprehensive programs in the United States.
 Nearly 100 UF members from multiple colleges and disciplines are committed to moving research from the laboratory to the clinical setting in efforts to prevent, diagnose, and treat diabetes.